Acacia hendersonii

 Acacia hendersonii is a shrub belonging to the genus Acacia and the subgenus Phyllodineae that is native to parts of north eastern Australia.

 Description

 The glabrous and resinous shrub typically grows to a height of up to 3 m and has a spreading habit.
 It has slender, prominently ribbed branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The flat, thick and evergreen phyllodes have a linear shape and are 6 to 22 mm in length and 0.7 to 1.1 mm wide and are straight or slightly decurved at the apex with one prominent vein on each face.
 When it blooms it produced simple inflorescences occur singly in the axils and have spherical flower-heads containing 30 to 35 yellow coloured flowers.

 Taxonomy

 The species was first formally described by the botanist Leslie Pedley in 1999 as part of the work Notes on Acacia (Leguminosae: Mimosoideae) chiefly from northern Australia as published in the journal Austrobaileya.
+It is part of the Acacia johnsonii group, and it is also similar to the more common Acacia resinicostata.